SCIENCE

 Neumark-Nord, GermanyFri Jul 04 2025

-Near a lake in present-day Germany, a group of Neanderthals set up a clever system to get fat from animal bones.
+Near a lake in present-day Germany, a group of Neanderthals set up a clever system to extract fat from animal bones.
 They smashed bones with stone tools and boiled them to get the fat.
-This was not a one-time thing.
+This was not a one-time endeavor.
 It happened over 300 years.
-They did this to avoid a dangerous condition called protein poisoning.

 This discovery shows that Neanderthals were not simple hunter-gatherers.
 They were master planners.
-They could organize complex tasks.
-They could look ahead and make the most of their environment.
+They could organize complex tasks and look ahead to make the most of their environment.

 The site in Germany is the best example of bone-grease rendering from this time.
 It shows that Neanderthals had a refined sense of ecological adaptation.
 They were highly skilled big-game hunters.